solliancenet/cloudcore-mba/whiteboard-design-session/trainer-guide.md

 1. Would you propose Contoso use the Azure App Service API app to meet their requirements for the Offers service?

-    Contoso could meet their requirement of scaling the Offers API independently from the main website by separating it out from the website project into its own Web API project and deploying that project to an Azure App Service API App.
+    Contoso could meet its requirement of scaling the Offers API independently from the main website by separating it from the website project into its own Web API project and deploying that project to an Azure App Service API App.

 *Geo-resiliency*